deancruz1/deancruz1.github.io/README.md

 ### Key Components
 - **Background:** Animated blob elements that move dynamically in the background.
 - **Navbar:** Fixed navigation with theme toggle and mobile hamburger menu.
-- **ProjectCard:** 3D tilt-enabled card with image, description, tech tags, and action buttons.
+- **ProjectCardHome:** 3D tilt-enabled card with image, description, tech tags, and action buttons.
-- **ProjectCardHome:** Featured project card on the homepage.
+- **ProjectCard:** Project Cards used in carousel in `/projects` page.
 - **DesktopCarousel:** Carousel component for project galleries.
 - **ThemeToggle:** Sun/moon icon button that switches between light and dark mode.
 - **Footer:** Contains name, email contact, and social links.